Battle of Peshawar (1001): Battle of Hund

 There are differing views regarding the fate of Jayapala.

-Sir HM Elliot, a historian who worked with the East India Company, writes:

-Jayapala was bound and paraded, and a large ransom was paid for the release of members of his family.
+Historian Henry Miers Elliot, who worked with the East India Company, writes:Jayapala was bound and paraded, and a large ransom was paid for the release of members of his family.
 Jayapala felt the defeat to be a great humiliation, and later he built himself a funeral pyre, lit it, and threw himself into the fire.